Last updated on September 22, 2023

-The man said, “I am a journalist, and I wanted to interview the gatekeeper of Hidden City.”
+The man said, “I am a journalist, and I want to interview the gatekeeper of Hidden City.”

 “That’s me,” Ivan said, “but I don’t do interviews.
-Besides, you aren’t allowed to videotape or take pictures.
+And you aren’t allowed to videotape or take pictures.
 You can read it right there on the fence sign.”

-The man simply said, “Thank you,” and walked away.
+The man said, “Thank you,” and walked away.

-Ivan said to Leonid, “On the fence in multiple languages is written, “No entry, no trespassing, no filming, and no photography.”
-That’s why I am here, to ensure the law is followed.”
+Ivan said to Leonid, “Written in multiple languages, the fence sign says, ‘No entry, no trespassing, no filming, and no photography.’
+That’s why I am here, to ensure people follow the law.”

 Ivan began to cough, taking several minutes to get his voice back.
 “So what do you want to ask me, Leonid?
 My time is short, and I need to know tonight if you will take my position as gatekeeper.
 I may not live another twenty-four hours.”

-It took some time for Leonid to recover after hearing this revelation.
+It took a moment for Leonid to recover after hearing this revelation.
 Dozens of questions swirled in his mind.
 Before his mentor died, Leonid needed to know the answer to one question that only Ivan could answer.
 “Ivan, why have you lived so long, and why does everyone else here die young?”

 Leonid’s eyes widened.
 “You mean we live on a nuclear waste site?”